Coil-to-globule collapse of active polymers: a Rouse perspective: Building a continuous minimal active polymer model

 We remark that at equilibrium, $f_0=0$, and we have

+Our approach here is to expand the amplitudes around equilibrium \pa{for small values of the active force, $\frac{f_0 b}{k_BT}\ll 1$.
+Accordingy, the amplitude of the correlators among Fourier modes can be expressed as

-{Our approach here is to expand the amplitudes around equilibrium.
-However, by taking Eq.~\eqref{eq:equil} as the zero-order approximation, we observe that} the sum on the first term in Eq.~\eqref{eq:denom} is diverging in the limit $n\rightarrow \infty$ whereas the second term remains finite.
-This implies that {the contribution of the active force is always null and} the proposed Rouse model cannot capture the coil-to-globule transition observed in the numerical simulations.
+Accordingly, substituing Eq.~\eqref{eq:rr-approx} into Eq.~\eqref{eq:denom}, and recalling that $k_n=\frac{\pi n}{N}$,} we observe that the sum of the first term in the rhs of Eq.~\eqref{eq:denom} is diverging in the limit $n\rightarrow \infty$ whereas the second term remains finite.
+This implies that {the contribution of the active force is always null and} the proposed Rouse model cannot capture the coil-to-globule transition observed in the numerical simulations. \pa{In order to circumvent this issue, one may assume a short wavelength cut-off at the length scale of the monomer which would lead to a large weave-mode cut off and hence to a finite values of the sum in Eq.~\eqref{eq:denom}.
+However, this would imply that the longer the polymer the weaker the effect of the active force which is at odd with the numerical simulations (see Ref.~\cite{Bianco2018}).}